 Alternatively, it has been suggested that the vaccine can only produce immunity in the lungs, but not in the mucous membranes in the nose.
 According to some immunology experts, this has been the case with previous coronavirus vaccines.

 It is impossible to tell for certain if the Oxford COVID-19 vaccine works until the full results from the clinical trials have been released and reviewed.

 Clinical trials are usually made up of three different phases.
 In phase I, small groups of volunteers receive the vaccine to ensure it is safe.
 In phase II, the effectiveness of the vaccine is determined with a larger group of volunteers.
 In phase III, an even larger group of volunteers receives the vaccine, which tests the effectiveness and safety of the vaccine on a diverse group of people of different ages and backgrounds.
 This ensures that the vaccine will work for everyone.

 The Oxford COVID-19 vaccine was one of the first in the world to begin testing on groups of volunteers.
 Starting in April, combined phase I and II testing began when more than 1,000 volunteers received the experimental vaccine in the UK.
-Falling levels of coronavirus infection means that the phase II/III of clinical trials will be conducted in another country.
-As a result, the Brazilian Health Regulatory Agency has approved trials for the Oxford vaccine in Brazil.
+Falling levels of coronavirus infection means that the phase II/III of clinical trials are also underway in other countries.

-Scientists involved in creating the coronavirus vaccine at the University of Oxford’s Jenner Institute have said that their vaccine candidate could be ready by September.
-For this to happen, clinical trials must be completed by the end of the summer.
+The scientists developing the coronavirus vaccine at the University of Oxford’s Jenner Institute initially said that their vaccine candidate could be ready by September.
+However, falling infection rates in the UK meant that clinical trials could not be completed by the end of the summer as planned.